 - Provide a Spectacular View of Your Products

 Display cases are not just like every other essential bakery equipment.
 They are a crucial element of your bakery design.
 Usually, your display case is the focal point of your bakery.
-So, make sure it gives the wow effect from first glance.
+So, make sure it gives the wow effect at first glance.

 You can use brightly lit double-tiered display cases with clear labels.
 This will make it easier for customers to see what dessert you have and have a ‘pick me’ sensation.
 You can even post the images of your display case on social media to attract customers.